maerteijn/playwright-frames-firefox/README.md

  pytest -s test_frames.py --headed --browser=firefox
 ```

-This was tested with python 3.9 on Mac OS 10.14.6, also on Github Actions with Ubuntu 18.04 (see the "Actions" tab).
+This was tested with python 3.9 on Mac OS 10.14.6, also with [Github Actions with Ubuntu 20.04](https://github.com/maerteijn/playwright-frames-firefox/runs/3163061903?check_suite_focus=true)